telefonicaid/fiware-orion/doc/manuals/orion-api.md

   complex geospatial shapes, for instance
   [multi geometries](http://www.macwright.org/2015/03/23/geojson-second-bite.html#multi-geometries).

-Current implementation, (based in the [MongoDB capabilities](https://www.mongodb.com/docs/manual/reference/geojson/)) introduces some limitations in the usage of `GeoJSON` representations, supporting only the following types:
+Current implementation (based in the [MongoDB capabilities](https://www.mongodb.com/docs/manual/reference/geojson/)) introduces some limitations in the usage of `GeoJSON` representations, supporting only the following types:

 * Point
 * MultiPoint